runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 Perhaps with time and feedback this is a restriction we will lift.
 The primary reason this restriction was put in place is to try to prevent transformations that compute off of additional fields, as this can lead to difficult to reason about differences between what the record presents and what is in the cache.

-A bit of friction to steer folks the right way by default ... but a high-friction work around via padding additional info into options if the correct course is to steer against the stream.
+A bit of friction to steer folks the right way by default ... but with a work around via padding additional info into options if the correct course is to steer against the stream.

 Ok, so now for the `alias` approach.